Ready to know more about San Diego?

 Newport Beach in Orange County has a little bit of everything.
 Visitors can enjoy a mix of activities and experiences that cater to every type of traveler, including both beginner-friendly and powerful surf breaks; casual, beachside dining spots and upscale chef-driven restaurants; and designer shops dotting the coast next to mom-and-pop boutiques.

 Locals heading north can check into the Pendry Newport Beach for an easy weekend getaway just two hours from San Diego.
-The four-star property features chic accommodations, a mix of casual and fine dining, a full-service spa, outdoor pool, and a members-only club, The Elmwood Club.
+The four-star property features chic accommodations, a mix of casual and fine dining, a full-service spa, outdoor pool, and a members-only club, The Elwood Club.
 The latter boasts a private restaurant and bar, a pub with golf simulator, a cabaret, a screening room, a members-only boardroom, and a rare art gallery.

 San Diego nearby getaway trip featuring the Pendry Newport Beach Hotel